What’s the goal of business development?

 Leverage your ecosystem

 The best way to become a valuable asset for your organization is by being able to leverage your ecosystem.
-In simple terms, it means using your knowledge of your ecosystem to maximize your results.

 This usually is the challenging part of being a business developer, because it requires time, patience, and experience.
-First of all, you need to be constantly updated with the latest trends in your ecosystem.
-Second, you need business acumen to be able to spot opportunities.

 Third, you need to be a trusted member of your ecosystem.
 The other members of your ecosystem need to see you as a trustworthy and serious player in order to do business with you.